Firm behind anti-Trump dossier also worked for Russia, Senate witness says

 The company behind an infamous anti-Trump dossier also worked "on behalf of the Russian government" to fight U.S. sanctions that had enraged Moscow's elite, a key witness testified to a Senate committee on Thursday.

 The testimony of Bill Browder, the CEO and co-founder of Hermitage Capital, shed new light on the dealings of the controversial company Fusion GPS -- which was tied to the dossier of spurious claims about President Trump.
-At the same time, according to Browder, the company was conducting a "smear campaign" against him in a bid to fight Russia sanctions.
+According to Browder, the company also conducted a "smear campaign" against him in a bid to fight Russia sanctions.

 Further adding to the complexity, Browder also testified that this campaign was orchestrated by Natalia Veselnitskaya – the same Russian attorney who sought the highly scrutinized Trump Tower meeting last June with Donald Trump Jr., Jared Kushner and then-Trump campaign chairman Paul Manafort.